Labeling Living Collections

 Display Labels

 Display labels generally include the plant name, family, and native range.
+Sometimes, they also include how the plant spreads and which kinds of animals assist this spread.
 These labels are placed on stakes in front of the plants and are used to identify plants for exhibit and garden visitors.